Joseph Galizia: Gasoline bootlegging partnership with the Russians

 The gasoline bootlegging rackets were originally conceived by Russian mobsters; however, the Russians needed the cooperation of the New York Mafia Five Families to continue their business.
 Galizia's operation was run by Russian mob boss Marat Balagula and his associates Igor Roizman, Igor Porotsky, and Sheldon Levine.
 The mobsters would set up shell companies to distribute gasoline at a price fraudulently represented as including federal, state and local excise taxes.
 Naturally, the mobsters would in fact pay no tax on such sales.
 Should the operation be uncovered by the authorities, the shell companies would simply be closed, and others opened.

 Another major figure in the gasoline racket scene was Colombo crime family capo Michael Franzese, a friend of Galizia.

 Federal indictments

-In 1986, the Galizia's, their Russian partners and Franzese were charged with evading over $5 million in taxes in just a few months.
+In 1986, Galizia and six others were charged with evading over $11 million in taxes.
 All the defendants were eventually convicted or pleaded guilty, and all went to federal prison.
 In 1989, while in prison, Joe Galizia was suspected by federal investigators of ordering the murder of Michael Markowitz, a Russian gangster.
 Markowitz was shot dead in Brooklyn by Joseph Reisch.
 Galizia would be indicted again on similar charges in 1991.

 An investigation by the New York State Governor's office reported that the New York Five Families bootlegging scheme avoided taxes on one out of every ten gallons of gasoline brought into the metropolitan area.
 The report stated that gasoline bootlegging had become the mob's most profitable scheme.